 - Elected office and policy advocacy organizations

-Within the past decade, veterinary offices and animal hospitals has been added to this list as people begin to recognizing the depth of the human-animal bond.
+Within the past decade, veterinary offices and animal hospitals has been added to this list as people begin recognizing the depth of the human-animal bond.
 Working together, veterinarians and social workers can ensure both animal and human needs are met.

 The University of Tennessee – Knoxville Veterinary Social Work program prepares social workers to counsel owners and their families through treatments.
 Along with helping them make hard decisions about how long to provide treatment, those who graduate from programs like this can also help communicate about pets’ health with family members.
 According to Elizabeth Strand, director of the program, veterinary social work “…is truly a marriage between the two professions.”